robertjankowski/ga-openai/README.md

 ### Test pretrained model

 The pretrained models are located in `models/{name_of_environment}` directory.
-For example to check how the model performs in BipedalWalker environment, specify name of the pretrained model in `tests/bipedalwalker/testing_model_bipedalwalker.py` script (also model adjust model architecture) and run that script.
+For example to check how the model performs in BipedalWalker environment, specify name of the pretrained model in `tests/bipedalwalker/testing_model_bipedalwalker.py` script (also one have to adjust the model architecture) and run that script.

 ### Train neural models

-Due to my limited computing resources, for training neural models I used [Spell](https://web.spell.run/robjan/) platform (I really recommend it for smaller project)
+Due to my limited computing resources, in training neural models I have used [Spell](https://web.spell.run/robjan/) platform (I really recommend it for smaller project)

 ```shell script
 spell run "python scripts/spell/bipedalwalker_mlp_spell.py" --pip-req requirements.txt